 Frank Legato (2000)

-Beginning in 1984 when he launched and edited Casino Gaming magazine, journalist Frank Legato has dedicated his professional life to studying the casino industry.
+In 1984, when he launched and edited Casino Gaming magazine, journalist Frank Legato dedicated his professional life to studying the casino industry.

 Over the years, Legato has edited or contributed to several industry publications, including Public Gaming, IGWB, Casino Journal, Casino Player, Strictly Slots, and Atlantic City Insider.
 Today, he serves as the editor of both Casino Connection and Global Gaming Business.